wesleycrouse/bmediatR/README.md

 # bmediatR

-A Bayesian model selection approach to mediation analysis.
+A Bayesian model selection approach for mediation analysis.

 ## Example